-Chemistry 104 requires that you use the spreadsheet Microsoft Excel to process and graph data that you have collected in the lab or have been given to you as part of a lab exercise.
-Being able to use a spreadsheet is as much a "life skill" as using a word processor, so you may already know how to use Excel.
-If you will be learning it for the first time for this class, you will be able to use the skills you acquire in other classes in the future.
+Chemistry 104 and 109 require that you use the spreadsheet Microsoft Excel to process and graph data which you have collected in the lab or which has been given to you as part of a lab exercise.
+In the current age, being able to use a spreadsheet is as much a "life skill" as using a word processor, so you may already know how to use Excel, and if you will be learning it for the first time for this class, you will be able to use the skills you acquire in other classes in the future.

-In order to confirm your existing abilities with Excel, or to convince you to go through the training we offer if you are unfamiliar with Excel, you are being assigned an exercise worth 10 points towards your grade.
+In order to confirm your existing abilities with Excel, or to convince you to go through the training we offer if you are unfamiliar with Excel, you are being assigned an exercise worth 10 points towards your lab grade.
+This amounts to around 4% of your lab grade, the exact value depending on which lecture section you are in.